peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 If you feel like you enjoy programming and want to make a career about it, but haven’t been doing so well at self-teaching, you could consider going to a programming bootcamp.
 These are more-than-full-time intense programs that teach you programming and help you with job placement.
 Here, you set aside 10+ weeks, enroll in the site, learn from the program, and hopefully pop out with a job on the way.

-A bootcamp is neither necessary nor sufficient to land a good programming job, but it could be a lot better than trying to go through this guide yourself.
+I've never personally gone to a boot camp (and don't plan to).
+Keep in mind that a bootcamp is neither necessary nor sufficient to land a good programming job.
+But for people with the time and inclination, it could be _a lot better_ than trying to go through this guide yourself.
 If you’ve got the time, it’s definitely at least worth investigating.

 [App Academy](http://www.appacademy.io/#p-home) is widely considered to be the best program and [there’s been lots of discussion of it on LessWrong](https://www.google.com/search?q=site%3Alesswrong.com+app+academy&oq=site%3Alesswrong.com+app+academy&aqs=chrome..69i57j69i58.5575j0j7&sourceid=chrome&es_sm=91&ie=UTF-8).
+App Academy basically does Step 2-17 from this guide, but gives you support, formal teaching, and a good learning environment.
+Buck Shlegeris is a TA at App Academy and is happy to be a contact if you're interested in getting more information on applying and/or getting coached through the process.

-Buck and Chris also say that [Hack Reactor](http://www.hackreactor.com/) is the second best program if you’re not able to get into App Academy.
+Buck and Chris Hallquist (who went to App Academy) also say that [Hack Reactor](http://www.hackreactor.com/) is the second-best program if you’re not able to get into App Academy (it is somewhat selective).